inverno-io/inverno-mods/README.md

 While being fully integrated, any of these modules can also be used individually in any application thanks to the high modularity and low footprint offered by the Inverno framework.

-The objective is to provide a complete consistent set of high end tools and components for the development of fast and maintainable applications.
+The objective is to provide a complete consistent set of high-end tools and components for the development of fast and maintainable applications.

 ## Using a module

-Modules can be used in a Inverno module by defining dependencies in the module descriptor.
-For instance you can create a Web application module using the *boot* and *web-server* modules:
+Modules can be used in an Inverno module by defining dependencies in the module descriptor.
+For instance, you can create a Web application module using the *boot* and *web-server* modules:

 ```java
 @io.inverno.core.annotation.Module